 Our benchmark is the case where damages to aggregate production are linear in temperature.
-Given that recent insights in atmospheric science suggest that temperature is linear in cumulative emissions (Allen et al., 2009; Dietz & Venmans, 2019; Matthews, Gillett, Stott, & Zickfeld, 2009; van der Ploeg, 2018), the function relating the percentage loss in aggregate production to cumulative emissions is then also linear in cumulative emissions.
-We then see that the optimal carbon price grows at the same rate of growth of the economy.
-The reason for this is that damages are proportional to aggregate production.
-We then consider step by step four generalizations of our benchmark and how they impact the qualitative pattern of the time path of optimal carbon prices.
+Given that recent insights in atmospheric science suggest that temperature is approximately linear in cumulative emissions (Allen et al., 2009; Dietz & Venmans, 2019; Matthews, Gillett, Stott, & Zickfeld, 2009; van der Ploeg, 2018), the function relating the percentage loss in aggregate production to cumulative emissions is then also approximately linear in cumulative emissions.1 Since damages are proportional to aggregate production, we can show that for this benchmark the optimal carbon price grows at the same rate of growth as the economy.
+We then consider step by step four generalizations of our benchmark and show how they impact the qualitative pattern of the time path of optimal carbon prices.

-First, we show that if damages are a convex function of temperature as has been argued by Weitzman (2012) and Dietz and Stern (2015), the optimal carbon price will start at a higher level and will also grow faster than the economy.
+First, we show that if damages are a convex function of temperature as has been argued by Weitzman (2012) and Dietz and Stern (2015), the optimal carbon price will start at a higher level than in the benchmark case and will also grow faster than the economy.